hackoregon/civic/packages/component-library/stories/README.md

 # CIVIC Design System Story Pattern

-Storybook is used to document [CIVIC's Design System](https://hackoregon.github.io/civic/).
-Each component in the library has a story.
+Storybook is used to document [CIVIC's Design System](https://hackoregon.github.io/civic/); each component in the library has a story.
+Stories are used by UX, UI, and Data Visualization users to try out the components early in the design process.
+They can set properties, add sample data, and determine the design they want.

+Developers use Storybook when they are developing the component.
+Then they write the stories for that component making them easy for designers to use.
+When the developer wants to use the component in a project, the Story code is a good reference.

+This document is for the developers to use when they write the stories for a component.

 As you read through this document, refer to these stories to see the design pattern in use: